8th February 2021

 Here is a honey bee worker with pollen baskets on the rear legs packed with pollen.

 Here is an image of a painted mining bee.
+This bee collects the pollen in the floccus of each leg.
 Again, the rear legs are visibly full of pollen, which has a more powdery appearance in this case.

 Believe it or not, bees have taste buds on their front feet - this has certainly been proven to be the case with honey bees.